- Susan Hiller born 1940

 The original dialogue from each film has been removed and the projections are accompanied by a recorded soundtrack of handclaps and non-verbal singing, performed by the Gospel Choir of Canon’s Cathedral, Charlotte, North Carolina.
 The repetitive rhythmic beat unites the five depictions of paranormal occurrences and emphasises the psychic power of each ‘psi girl’.

 The scene from The Craft is edited to highlight the intense gaze of a girl observing a pencil moving independently.
 Art critic Chris Turner notes that this image recalls Hiller’s description of her own experiences with automatic writing while making Sisters of Menon 1972–9: the artist recalled that ‘the pencil seemed to have a mind of its own.
 It was intriguing and somewhat eerie to step aside so completely’ (Hiller cited in Site Gallery 1999, p.9).
 Hiller’s longstanding interest in paranormal activity is evident elsewhere in her work.
 Psi Girls was inspired by a passage on ‘poltergeist girls’ in Wild Talents (1932), a book by the American writer Charles Fort which details incidences of unexplained paranormal phenomena.
-Hiller had used the title of Fort’s book for her multimedia installation Wild Talents in 1997, in which edited scenes of telekinetic children from a variety of European and American feature films are projected in a similar way to Psi Girls, accompanied by a small television playing an unfinished documentary about apparently visionary children in former Yugoslavia and a wire ‘halo’ trimmed with light bulbs.
+Hiller had used the title of Fort’s book for her multimedia installation Wild Talents in 1997, in which edited scenes of telekinetic children from a variety of European and American feature films are projected in a similar way to Psi Girls, accompanied by a small television playing excerpts from a documentary about apparently visionary children in former Yugoslavia and a wire ‘halo’ trimmed with votive light bulbs from several religions: Christianity, Islam, Judaism and Hinduism.

 Like much of Hiller’s work, Psi Girls examines the relationship between the everyday and the extraordinary, and the creative potency of the youthful female imagination.
 It is informed by her early training as an anthropologist, which appears to have influenced the work’s play with the variable meanings and paranormal potential of everyday objects.
 In an interview with curator Matthew Higgs, Hiller emphasised that Psi Girls and Wild Talents have